13078326j/Tut12-Group2/Report.md

 10. Training rooms for relationship managers will be available at the training center as needed.
 11. The scope of the project will not change as soon as the stakeholders sign the scope statement.
 12. Relevant stakeholders will attend weekly meeting for discussions.
+13. There is a sub-system that matches with relationship manager and customer

 ### How Might We Statements